-Despite chrysin being proposed as a common precursor to all 4’-deoxyflavones we analyzed here, our organ-specific profiling results illustrated its striking rarity in the roots of the 13 species we selected.
-Assuming that there are no alternative pathways for 4’-deoxyflavone synthesis, it appears that very quickly after its formation, chrysin is converted into downstream products, thereby preventing it from accumulating to significant, or even detectable levels.
-This efficient shuttling and conversion of chrysin suggests that many of the species we studied here utilize a metabolon during 4’-deoxyflavone biosynthesis.
+Despite chrysin being proposed as a common precursor to all 4´-deoxyflavones we analyzed here, our organ-specific profiling results illustrated its striking rarity in the roots of the 13 species we selected.
+Assuming that there are no alternative pathways for 4´-deoxyflavone synthesis, it appears that very quickly after its formation, chrysin is converted into downstream products, thereby preventing it from accumulating to significant, or even detectable levels.
+This efficient shuttling and conversion of chrysin suggests that many of the species we studied here utilize a metabolon during 4´-deoxyflavone biosynthesis.
 A metabolon is an ordered complex of multiple enzymes with activity in the same biosynthetic pathway.
 It often offers greater catalytic efficiency and control when compared to non-associated, free-floating enzymes (Nakayama et al., 2019).
 Metabolons acting in flavonoid biosynthesis have been described in multiple diverse plant species, including Arabidopsis thaliana, Oryza sativa, and Glycine max (Burbulis & Winkel-Shirley, 1999; Shih et al., 2008; Waki et al., 2016).
 Although metabolon formation between enzymes of the core flavonoid pathway (i.e. up to the formation of the first flavanone) has been studied in these and other species, the degree to which metabolons play a role in flavone biosynthesis remains largely unknown.
 Work by Fujino et al. (2018) in snapdragon (Antirrhinum majus) and torenia (Torenia hybrida) demonstrated that in addition to catalyzing the first committed step in flavone biosynthesis, FNSII serves to anchor the core flavonoid metabolon to the endoplasmic reticulum in the cells of these two lamiales plants.
 Our organ-specific profiling results indicate the possibility of a direct or indirect association of FNSII with a F6H, flavone-8-hydroxylase (F8H), or another enzyme able to accept chrysin as a substrate.

-From the genome size data we generated and collected from literature, we found genome sizes for the species we analyzed to be vary between 0.35 and 0.54 Gigabase pairs.
+From the genome size data we generated and collected from literature, we found genome sizes for the species we analyzed to be vary between 0.35 and 0.54 Gigabase pairs (Gbp).
 This small size relative to other medicinal plants should be valuable for biotechnology efforts.
 For reference, sweet wormwood (Artemisia annua), known for its biosynthesis of the antimalarial drug artemisinin, has a published genome size of 1.74 Gbp (Shen et al., 2018).
-Although we found genome sizes to be relatively consistent across the species we analyzed, chromosome number appeared to be more variable, at least in the limited number of species for which data has been published.
+Although we found genome sizes to be relatively consistent across the species we analyzed, chromosome number appeared to be more variable, at least in the limited number of species for which data has been published (Xu et al., 2020, Cole et al., 2008).
 This can partially be explained by polyploidy, as those species which were reported to be tetraploid had slightly higher chromosome numbers as compared to those reported to be diploid.
-However, chromosome numbers in exclusively diploid species ranged between 18 and 26.
+However, chromosome numbers in exclusively diploid species ranged between 18 and 26 (Table 1).
 Overall, the relatively tight range of genome sizes and wide range of chromosome numbers for the species we analyzed suggests significant variations in genome structure that cannot be explained by polyploidy alone.